we usually harvest peaches from mid August

 white flesh, sweet and popular for fresh eating.
 You can can it, I have canned them but I prefer other varieties for that.
 These are a fragile peach give them some extra tenderness.

-J H Hale solid, freestone, good flavor, popular canner.
+J H Hale ready solid, freestone, good flavor, popular canner.

 solid, sweet, pretty, freestone This peach is new to us I think it would can well, I haven't canned them.
 Tasty and beautiful.

-Elberta , solid, sweet, freestone and the classic canning peach
+Elberta ,finishing up solid, sweet, freestone and the classic canning peach

 Redskin I don't know much about it we only have a few trees

-Gold Medal This peach will always have a spot or spots on it but it is basically an elberta that gets ripe a week or two later.
+Gold Medal ready finishing up This peach will always have a spot or spots on it but it is basically an elberta and usually a little larger in size.
 Tastes like elberta it is a great canner.

-Ohenry , sweet, solid, usually large, freestone and the last peach of the season.
+Ohenry firm ripe , sweet, solid, usually large, freestone and the last peach of the season.